 Take a little extra time to point out what's working in your critique partner's pages.
 Yes, it's faster to just highlight what needs work, and compliments don't directly help your partner improve, but they're still a vital component of any critique.

 There was a line in my second book that I adored but a critique partner with eons more experience than me HATED it.
 I was on the verge of cutting it when I got notes back from two other readers.
 Both of them took the time to highlight that line and put in comments about how much they loved it.
 One of them laughed out loud!
 One of them said that was the point at which they really started liking my main character.

 So I kept the line.
 End of story.

 If you have favorite lines in your CP's work, tell them so!
-Because someone else might be telling them otherwise.
+Someone else might be telling them otherwise.
 Plus?
 Warm-fuzzy feels from being told you don't totally suck can give you the strength to fix what DOES suck.

 Don't go overboard though.
-Critiques that are ONLY compliments aren't really critiques at all.
+Critiques that are ONLY compliments aren't really critiques at all, are they?

 Remember the heading of the previous section?
 Be Kind?
-Yeah.
-That's not being kind.
+Avoiding the truth isn't being kind.

 Your genuine opinion is far more likely to be helpful if you actually give it.